An American Hero

 The people César helped often wanted to give him a little bit of money to pay for gas and for his help.
 César never took any of their money because his mother would have been mad at him.
 She used to say, “You always have to help the needy, and God will help you.”

 A few years later, César volunteered to serve in the United States Navy.
-César, like many American men and women, served in the military to fight for freedom and to protect the people of the United States.
+César served in the military to fight for freedom and to protect the people of the United States.

 After two years in the Navy, César returned home and married his girlfriend, Helen.
-After a short time, they moved to San Jose, California and began a family.
+After a short time, they moved to San Jose, California and started a family.

 Life changed for César when he met a man named Fred Ross.
 Fred Ross believed that if people worked together they could make their community better.
 Fred Ross hired César to work for him in the Community Service Organization.